anailis/edinburgh-airbnbs/README.md

 The questions at the outset of this project are:
 - Are Airbnbs priced differently depending on what area they are in?
-- Has the number of Airbnbs in Edinburgh, their price, or availability changed post-Covid compared to pre-Covid?
+- Has the number of Airbnbs in Edinburgh or their price changed post-Covid compared to pre-Covid?
 - How well can Edinburgh Airbnb prices be predicted from InsideAirbnb's data alone?

 ## Results